Skip to menu Skip to content Skip to footer

 But let’s rewind for a second and tell the whole story.

-While she both enjoyed and excelled at the medicine-feeder subjects (chemistry, maths and physics), studying medicine wasn’t always written in the stars for Cara.
+While she enjoyed and excelled at the medicine-feeder subjects (chemistry, maths and physics), studying medicine wasn’t always written in the stars for Cara.
 Instead, she dreamed of being up among them.

 “I wanted to be an astronaut at one point!" she says.

-"But otherwise, I really didn’t know what I wanted to do or be after high school.
+"But otherwise, I didn’t know what I wanted to do or be after high school.
 Medicine was an option, but I was never 100% sure."

 "I was interested in the bigger picture of health care, which is what led me to economics.”